Peer-Assisted Study Sessions (PASS)

 PASS attendance is voluntary but highly recommended.
 It is not a remedial program for "struggling" students, but rather, a program for all students who want to improve their academic performance.

 The sessions are highly interactive and student focused.
-PASS groups contain between 10-16 students with one peer facilitator.
+PASS groups contain between 10-16 students with one facilitator.

 PASS does not replace tutorials or tutors.
 Rather, the group's knowledge and the challenges students are having with their content is the focus for the PASS sessions to help students effectively learn and engage with the course content.
 The materials used in PASS are posted onto the PASS Blackboard webpage and are available for use by all students.